Azure/iotedge-lorawan-starterkit/docs/adr/007_message_deduplication.md

 - join requests
 - Class A and C devices

 For the detection, a in-memory cache is utilised with a sliding expiration of 1 minute.
-The value of the entry is always the concentrator from where we received the message.
+The value of the cache entry is always the concentrator from where we received the message.
 The key depends on the type of message.

 #### a.
 Data messages

-The relevant fields for detection are DevAddr, Mic, payload and frame counter.
-Out of these a SHA256 hash is created and stored as the key to the in-memory cache.
+The relevant fields used for duplicate detection are the DevEui of the device the message came from, Mic and frame counter from the message.
+These fields are concatenated and Hex encoded for easier debugging.
+The result is appended to a constant (for this message type) prefix and used as the cache key.
+The reason for the prefix is to differentiate this key from other keys of the shared in-memory cache and avoid key collisions.

 ##### Duplicates from different concentrators